 Troubled Assests Relief Program

-The rush to bail out our financial institutions has all the luster of a used car salesman telling me I have to buy the car I'm looking at right now!
+The rush to bail out our financial wild fortune casino has all the luster of a used car salesman telling me I have to buy the car I'm looking at right now!
 Another guy was just looking at it and went to get his money!
 If another guy went to get his money, why is the salesman pressuring me to buy?
 To be certain...something had to be done.
 But I don't think this was it.
 When the first proposal failed the stock market actually bounced back.
 The second proposal passed and the stock market went down.
 What does that tell you?
 They could have waited.
 They could have taken their time and done only what needed to be done.
 They didn't.
 The measure passed with no oversight and look at the mess we’re in.
 Banks that accepted taxpayer’s money from the Troubled Asset Relief Program have conspicuously spent money on lavish trips to luxury resorts.
 While claiming they’re not spending taxpayer’s money on such trips, there’s no way to know.
 The lack of oversight has allowed banks to commingle TARP funds with their own.
 The Troubled Asset Relief Program was intended to infuse banks with cash that they would then use help refinance bad home mortgages and to extend credit to businesses to help get the economy moving again.
 Not only was the “Bank Bailout” or TARP funds misused, the program was unnecessary.
 There is only one way out of the housing and housing finance crisis: WE MUST KEEP HOMOWNERS/BORROWERS IN THEIR HOMES WITH AFFORDABLE MONTHLY PAYMENTS.

 The outcome of any massive governmental intervention must result in an immediate, effective and significant curtailing of the increasing tide of homeowners who default on their loans.
 Clearly, the least amount of cost with the least amount of risk in any governmental intervention is best for the taxpayer.
 A solution that grows our already high national debt the least is clearly preferable.
 Not to mention an answer that does not create another large federal bureaucracy which puts way too much power over our housing market and our entire economy, in too few hands is also one that all parties, taxpayers, homeowners and lenders would agree is better.